Theocode12/AWS_PROJECT_DEMOS/alb-stickiness-demo/README.md

 #### **🛠️ Step 1: Deploy the CloudFormation Template**
 1. Navigate to the **CloudFormation** section in the AWS Console.
 2. Upload the CloudFormation template from the `cloudformation` directory.
+    - The `alb-sticky-session-secure.yaml` incurs charges on free tier because of NAT gateway.
+To prevent this, use the `alb-sticky-session.yaml` to follow up with the tutorial but it comes at the cost of less security because instance are hosted in the public subnet.
 3. Click **Create Stack** and follow the on-screen instructions.
 4. Wait for the stack creation to complete (**status: CREATE_COMPLETE**).